 Documentation

-- Style guide: A collection of colors, fonts, icons, textures, and patterns to use to create a new design system or to bring into an existing one.
+- Style Guide: A collection of colors, fonts, icons, textures, and patterns used to create a new design system or to bring into an existing one.

 Design Hand-off

-- Final designs: A list of all final designs across all breakpoints.
-I include annotations around functionality and a video summary so developers can watch it on their own time.
+- Final Designs: A list of all final designs across all breakpoints.
+Annotating functionality and including a video summary is another way of working asynchronously with developers.

 Conclusion

-I hope you find this project template overview helpful in creating a space where your teams can experiment and get messy together.
-With a little organization and clear labeling, collaboration and creativity can thrive.
+The overview of this project template is intended to help you and your team create a space where you can experiment and get messy together.
+With a little organization and clear labeling, collaboration, and creativity can thrive.

 Further Reading